 How to do a Daily Detox with Activated Charcoal + Apple Cider Vinegar

 I am not a practitioner, so ask your doctor about dosage.
-I always take my dose in the morning on an empty stomach.
-Here’s a recipe for daily use that I use for our family:
+Choose between a dose in the morning on an empty stomach, or an evening dose with dinner or before bed.

 - Add one tablespoon of apple cider vinegar to 12 or more ounces filtered water.